• Skip to primary navigation

 In a nutshell, it is how you present yourself to the world.
 Kind of like an online business card.
 What defines you as a person, what motivates you, and how you want others to think of you.

 1) Be concise and connected.
-Everything you have in terms of marketing should be done in a cohesive way.
-So if you have a blog, web site, and twitter – they should all look alike – no matter what.
+Everything you have in terms of marketing should be done cohesively.
+So if you have a blog, website, and twitter/X – they should all look alike – no matter what.
 Same colors, same fonts, same taglines.
 It should be concise and connected so people start to recognize you.

 2) Get on the Web.
 You MUST have a web presence in this day and age.
 I hate to say this but if you Google someone and they are not there –in today’s world – people assume you are a nobody.
 If Google finds you – you are somebody.
 Sad but true.
 Believe it or not, people still ask me about this and people still don’t do it.